sachin9996/APL-Project/README.md

 Possible Errors:

 When the number of arguments is not equal to one, the program displays an error message "The number of arguments is not one.
-Enter the filen name::" and ignores the command line arguments and just takes the input form the keyboard(sys.stdin),runs the algorithm on it and displays the output calculated.
+Enter the file name:" and ignores the command line arguments and just takes the input form the keyboard(sys.stdin),runs the algorithm on it and displays the output calculated.

 When the Filename mentioned in the command line does not exist in the directory, the program displays an error message "The specified file does not exist, Enter another file name:" and ignores the command line arguments and just takes the input form the keyboard(sys.stdin),runs the algorithm on it and displays the output calculated.